Getting started

 3D Text

-Depth — to adjust the depth of the text
+Depth — allows for the adjustment of the text's depth

-Contour offset — makes the letters wider in outline
+Contour offset — this setting widens the outline of the letters

 Light sources